top of page

 Systems Under Strain

-When nervous systems operate from threat, systems fragment.
+When the brain and internal systems operate from threat, systems fragment.

 Polarization, moral certainty, and trust erosion are amplified by dysregulation.